 Rensselaer's VPN (Virtual Private Network) service, which is available to all students, faculty and staff, is explicitly utilized to provide a secure connection between an individual off-site and the RPI campus network, allowing remote connections to secured campus resources.

 IMPORTANT: As of 05/15/2021, multi-factor authentication is required for off campus VPN access.
-Please go to this article as your VPN will need to be configured for MFA as well: VPN MFA
+Please go to this article as you will need to configure Duo Mobile to use VPN: Duo Mobile - Multi Factor Authentication

 Please note that the link provided below and this particular VPN service will only work from off campus; users cannot connect from on campus when connected to the RPI network via hard-wire or RPI WiFi such as rpi_wpa2.